Jovanovic To Travel To China With Pac-12 All-Star Team|

 May 23, 2014

-USC sophomore Nikola Jovanovic has been selected to play on the Pac-12 All-Star Team which will play four games in China between Aug.
+USC rising sophomore Nikola Jovanovic has been selected to play for the Pac-12 All-Star Team which will play four games in China between Aug.
 13-18 as part of the conference's Globalization Initiative, the Pac-12 Conference announced today (May 23).
 The 10-day tour will commence on Aug.
 10.

 The forward from Serbia Jovanovic averaged 8.0 points and 4.4 rebounds and started 24 of USC's 32 games during the 2013-14 season, while appearing in every contest.
 Jovanovic scored in double figures 11 times with a season high of 23 points vs. California on Jan.
 22. He had a season-best 10 rebounds and scored 14 points vs. CSU Bakersfield on Dec.
 15 for his first career double-double.

 Jovanovic led all Pac-12 freshmen during the regular season in shooting percentage and was in the top 10 in rebounds and scoring.
 His .761 free throw percentage ranks eighth and his .516 field goal percentage ranks 10th among Trojan freshmen all-time.
 He was given the Harold Jones Memorial Award at the USC team banquet as the most improved player.

 "I'm really excited to be selected to the Pac-12 team for this trip to China," said Jovanovic.
 "I am really honored to represent USC and the Pac-12 in the tournament and I will give my best to help the team win every game."